Capture the spirit of the wild west! Follow the route of the Old Santa Fe Trail from Kansas to New Mexico.

 Raton Pass is the tallest natural barriers to westward travel on the Santa Fe Trail.
 Rising to a height of 7,835 feet, the pass is where wagon trains went over the Sangre de Cristo Mountains.
 Old Raton Pass Road is in private hands; so drive I-25, which offers lovely views.
 Wagon Mound Butte, named for its shape, served a landmark for covered wagon trains and traders going up and down the Santa Fe Trail.
 You can visit Wagon Mound National Historic Landmark there.

 At Watrous – formerly called La Junta, at the confluence of the Mora and Sapello Rivers, the Mountain and Cimarron Route routes of the Santa Fe Trail reconnected.
 Wagon trains organized here before continuing onward.
-Historic Fort Union National Monument, founded in 1851, was the largest 19th century fort in the west with more than 3000 residents duirng its peak years.
+Historic Fort Union National Monument, founded in 1851, was the largest 19th-century fort in the west with more than 3000 residents during its peak years.
 Take exit 366 at Watrous, go eight miles on NM Hwy 161.
-See the the adobe remains of the fort buildings on a leisurly mile and a quarter self guided hike.
+See the adobe remains of the fort buildings on a leisurely mile and a quarter self-guided hike.
 The views here are wonderful.
 Along 92 just a few miles to the northeast, fine Trail wagon ruts can be seen are on both sides of the road.

 North of Pecos is the Pecos National Historic Site an overlooked park that is worth a visit.
 The ruins of the Franciscan chapel and reconstructed kiva that you can climb down into are impressive against the backdrop of the Sangre de Cristo Mountains.
-The combination of colonial era church and pueblo ruins is beautiful and evocative, part of the unfolding drama of all who have travelled through the Pecos Valley for thousands of years.
+The combination of colonial-era church and pueblo ruins is beautiful and evocative, part of the unfolding drama of all who have traveled through the Pecos Valley for thousands of years.